 The energy intensity of the previous years have changed due to restatement.
-However, we have retained the 2022 goal to reduce the energy intensity by 50% from the baseline year and the contract of the con
+However, we have retained the 2022 goal to reduce the energy intensity by 50% from the baseline year

 This year, we also expanded the environmental performance accounting to our international units comprising of manufacturing operations in Bangladesh, Egypt and Vietnam.
 The energy intensity for the international operations for the year is 0.97 GJ/MT of product manufactured.